Overview

 The blue is our counting period - we go back three years from the end of the reporting period to count the full length of stay for patients discharged during the reporting period.
 To be counted, start of care must be in this period.
 As you can see from the image, a stay can begin and end within the entire 3 year period.

-Length of stay calculations in the Mosaic include only patient stays where the patient has been discharged.
+Length of stay calculations in Strategy include only patient stays where the patient has been discharged.
 As a result, length of stay metrics are shorter than in the Solution than what you will find in other data references.
 For example: a patient who has been in hospice care for over a year, but not discharged, would not appear in our length of stay metrics even though that would extend the length of stay.

 Comments